My Unbecoming: The First Mile of My Midlife Rebuild

 I would rebuild there with happy memories in wild nature.

-The Hard Truth About Rebuilding
+The Hard Part About Rebuilding: Proving Yourself

 There was one humiliating part about rebuilding that I never saw coming and no one warns you about.